whiteclover/Fukei/README.rst

 Fukei
 =============

-A Python Tornado port of shadowsocks and socks proxy
+A Python Tornado port of socks proxy

 Usage